hannes/MonetDBLite/README.md

 Notice that other more rare data types like `geometry`, `json` and `hugeint` are missing, because they were taken off the MonetDBLite to shrink the size of the library.

-## Just the embbedded API
+## Just the Embbedded API

-After a connection is made, regular queries can be sent to the embedded server and get the results immediately.
-The methods `void startTransaction()`,  `void commit()`,  `void rollback()`, can be used for the transaction management.
+After a connection is made, regular queries can be sent to the embedded server, then retrieving the results.
+The methods `void startTransaction()`, `void commit()` and `void rollback()`, can be used for the transaction management.

 ### Update Queries